What Happens During a Workplace Needs Assessment?

 • Any known conditions or diagnoses (if applicable - no diagnosis is required)

-• Areas they feel they are struggling with
+• Areas you feel that you are struggling with

 You may choose to share any previous assessments or diagnosis reports you have, this is your choice and they may or may not be relevant.
 If, for example, your diagnosis reports were written when you were a child or many years ago any information contained in them may be out of date and of very little help.